sensu/sensu-docs/content/sensu-go/5.8/reference/filters.md

 | labels     |      |
 -------------|------
-description  | Custom attributes to include with event data, which can be queried like regular attributes. required     | false type         | Map of key-value pairs.
+description  | Custom attributes you can use to create meaningful collections that can be selected with [API filtering][api-filter] and [sensuctl filtering][sensuctl-filter].
+Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`